Creating “Hope of the Future” book cover

 Today I’ll share the steps in creating the cover for the second book in the Darcy Saga Prequel Duo.
 Darcy & Elizabeth: Hope of the Future has a tentative, hopeful release for June or July 2014.
 I have yet to create the back cover, so will probably talk about that at a much later date.
 The front cover I wanted to have done so I could reveal the news of two books versus one with a nice visual!
-To the right is the finished product.
+Below is the finished product.

 So, in approaching the cover for the second book I was at an advantage right off by having already spent hours upon hours gathering graphics, ideas, and images of paintings with couples together.
 Plus, I had the first book of the duo as a reference, so to speak, knowing I wanted the aesthetic of the two to be similar.
 I began by looking through all the images of painting with couples in love that I had gathered in files on my computer and on my Pinterest boards.
 You can see the latter by clicking this link: Pinterest “Paintings: Romantic”

 In truth, there were several options that excited me, so narrowing it down was difficult.
 The painting I chose – “Newly Married” by William A. Breakspeare (1856-1914) – was, of all the options, closest to the Knowles painting used on A Season of Courtship.
 Plus, the title appealed!
 Another perk was that the pic was perfect, the only enhancement being a slight brightening of the colors and increase in the clarity.
-Below is the original version.
 Look carefully for one big difference between it and my cover.
 Yes, the sky was changed, but there is something else…

 Did you see them?
 Mr. Bingley and Jane Bennet?
 Yep!
-Just for fun, I took the couple from the painting below – “An Afternoon Stroll” by Pompeo Massani (1850-1920) – and used GIMP to erase the background and layer the people onto the main image.
+Just for fun, I took the couple from the painting “An Afternoon Stroll” by Pompeo Massani (1850-1920) and used GIMP to erase the background and layer the people onto the main image.
 Doing so also served the purpose of covering the woman in the doorway.
 Cool!

 Are they heading to the church?
 Or maybe leaving after the wedding?
 Or perhaps simply strolling the streets of Meryton in the week or so before the ceremony?
 Could be any of those options!